KazChe/modus-intelligent-api/BLOG.md

 #### Memory Safety

-Few pointers on memeory safety to keep in my mind:
+Few pointers on memeory safety to keep in mind:

 - **Linear Memory Model**: Wasm modules can only access their own linear memory space, preventing unauthorized access to other parts of the system memory.
+This isolates modules from each other in addition to the underlying host environment and prevents security issues such as unauthorized access.

 - **Bounds Checking**: All memory access is automatically bounds-checked, preventing buffer overflows and memory corruption vulnerabilities.